 Unless specifically authorised, a shop cannot open before 6 am or stay open past 10 pm, from Monday to Saturday, with most shops opening at around 9 or 10 am and closing at 7 pm.
 In large cities, closing may extend to 9 pm.
 After that, it is considered night work and paid more, so shops are careful not to exceed the allowed time.

-And then there's the issue of Sunday shopping hours, which has been the subject of plenty of newspaper ink for years.
+The issue of Sunday French shopping hours has been the subject of plenty of newspaper ink for years.